connorjs/nx-polyglot-example/README.md

 Nx caches task results, handles execution order, and can run only “affected” tasks; all of which speed up local development.
 In the future I will explore remote caching to improve CI builds.

+## Workspace structure

+### Directories

+An overview of the root directories follows.
+Refer to the [§ Glossary](#glossary) for clarity on any terms.

+- `.husky`: Git hooks

+- `apps`: Applications

+- `libs`: Libraries

+- `tools`: Scripts

+- Repository-wide configuration files live in the root directory

+> **Note**
+>
+> I have used a flat, two-tier structure of projects during my initial exploration.
+> However, this may move to a three-tier structure that partitions based on application (or technology).
+> See [“Using Nx at Enterprises”][nx-enterprise].

+### Project naming conventions

+Projects reside within the `apps` and `libs` directories.
+They should follow the naming conventions of their technology.

+For example, npm/Node projects use `lower-kebab-case-like-this` and .NET projects use `Namespaced.PascalCase.LikeThis`.

 ## Getting started

 To build and run this project, you need `npm` (`node`) and `dotnet` installed.